-This topic acts as an introductory unit to the course and it focuses on the study of how families and households have changed since industrialisation.
+Families and Households: This topic acts as an introductory unit to the course and it focuses on the study of how families and households have changed since industrialisation.
 We uncover why family dynamics have changed so much.
-The days of entering marriage upon arriving into adulthood have evaporated for the majority of us and we ask how this has shaped family dynamics in the twenty-first century.
+The days of entering marriage upon arriving into adulthood have evaporated for the majority of us and we ask how this has shaped family dynamics in the 21st century.
 Has change been for the greater good?

 Enrichment and Work Experience